zhiyelee/trello-issue/README.md

 # Trello Issue

-[Webhook](https://trello.com/docs/gettingstarted/webhooks.html) for Trello Board, auto prepend issue number to new-created card.
+[Webhook](https://trello.com/docs/gettingstarted/webhooks.html) for Trello Board, auto prepend issue number to the new-created cards, such as `#11`.

 ## Installation